 Hi, and thank you for visiting Ormskirk Therapy.
 My name is Andy Crossley and I am a counsellor and psychotherapist providing both short- and long-term therapy to adults in Ormskirk and the surrounding areas of West Lancashire, Merseyside and Sefton.
+As well as face-to-face sessions, I offer online and telephone counselling.

 Are you looking for greater understanding of yourself and the experiences you have faced?